-What are CDL Electronic Logs?
+What Are CDL Electronic Logs?

-- Electronic DVIRs (Driver Vehicle Inspection Reports)
+• Electronic DVIRs (Driver Vehicle Inspection Reports).

-How The Right ELD Solution Can Make Life Easier
+The Right ELD Solution Can Make Life Easier

-For example, truck drivers might find themselves unable to complete trips, cemented to a particular spot until their hours of service can be recorded accurately.
+Truck drivers, fleet managers, and owner-operators know that e-logs are required by law.
+However, they might not be aware of the importance of investing in a quality commercial driver logs.
+For example, an inefficient device might cause truck drivers to find themselves unable to complete trips, cemented to a particular spot until their hours of service can be properly recorded and they can get customer support to help them troubleshoot.
 Fleet managers might run into complicated compliance issues & costly fines.

 HOS247 Commercial Driver Logs

-- DOT Inspection Mode & Compliance monitoring
+• DOT Inspection Mode & Compliance monitoring.

-- Automatic driving time, miles, and location records
+• Automatic driving time, miles, and location records.

-- Vehicle diagnostics with fault code detection and real-time notifications
+• Vehicle diagnostics with fault code detection and real-time notifications.

-- Fleet maintenance that helps reduce vehicle breakdowns
+• Fleet maintenance that helps reduce vehicle breakdowns.

-- Real-time data that can be used to increase fleet operations efficiency
+• Real-time data that can be used to increase fleet operations efficiency.

 Aside from these features, HOS247 also offers the following to ELD customers: